 Do I have to attend classes in person?

-We have received notice from our regional DHS representative that F-1 students should continue to abide by SEVP guidance originally issued in March 2020.
+We have received notice from an ICE Broadcast that F-1 students should continue to abide by SEVP guidance originally issued in March 2020.
 The guidance applies to nonimmigrant students who were actively enrolled at a U.S. school on March 9, 2020 and are otherwise complying with the terms of their nonimmigrant status, whether from inside the U.S. or abroad.

-Schools have been advised to continue to follow the March 2020 (updated August 2020) guidance for spring 2021.
-This means that initial students (students entering the U.S. for the first time) must have at least 1 face to face class.
+Schools have been advised to continue to follow the March 2020 (updated April 2022) guidance for the 2022-2023 school year.
+This means that initial students (students entering the U.S. for the first time AFTER March 9, 2020) must have at least 1 face to face class.
 Any student who entered the U.S. on a new F-1 status since March 9, 2020 should have at least 1 face to face class.

-Undergraduate students must be enrolled for at least 12 hours, and graduate students must be enrolled for at least 9 hours for spring 2021.
+Undergraduate students must be enrolled for at least 12 hours, and graduate students must be enrolled for at least 9 hours for fall 2022 or spring 2023.

-- If you began your program (new F-1 status) in summer or fall 2020: you must take at least 1 course in-person
+- If you began your program (new F-1 status) AFTER spring 2020: you must take at least 1 course in-person.

-- If you are a brand new F-1 student in the U.S. for spring 2021: you must take at least 1 course in-person
+- If you are a brand new F-1 student in the U.S. for fall 2022 or spring 2023: you must take at least 1 course in-person.

-HBU will continue to offer remote hybrid classes for spring 2021.
+HBU will continue to offer both in-person and online classes for fall 2022 and spring 2023.
 If a class is designated as hybrid, that class can be counted toward the “in person” requirement for international students.
-More information about HBU’s academic policies for spring 2021 can be found here.

 Do I need a new I-20?